kimhunter/PointInPolygon/README.md

 ###Todo
-* Implement Tests
+* Implement more extensive tests
-* Add Winding Number algorithm.